assassincreed2k1/N_T_Nghia_GAME_2D/#READ_ME.txt

 The power of love and courage leads T-Rex through dangerous challenges and past the awaiting Threats.

 The road ahead is full of obstacles and challenges...
-Help T-Kun find Isha soon by assisting him in overcoming valleys, mazes, and defeating the Threats.
+Please help T-Kun find Isha soon by assisting him in overcoming valleys, mazes, and defeating the Threats.
 The day they reunite is not far away...
 Don't give up!